mimaison/MessageHub/messagehub108.md

 </dd>
 </dl>

-## How long does Message Hub set the log retention window for the consumer offsets topic?
+## How long does {{site.data.keyword.messagehub}} set the log retention window for the consumer offsets topic?
 {: #offsets notoc}
 {{site.data.keyword.messagehub}} retains consumer offsets for 7 days.
 This corresponds to the Kafka configuration offsets.retention.minutes.